 There are notable contributions from poet Einar Georg Einarsson – who opens the album with a spoken word recitation in Icelandic – and Nanna Bryndís Hilmarsdóttir, lead singer and guitarist of Icelandic indie-rock band Of Monsters And Men, whose minimal and sentimental collaboration was recorded in a lighthouse.

 A 70-minute documentary film chronicling Ólafur’s journey across Iceland can be viewed for free on YouTube.
 Throughout both the album and the documentary Ólafur allows his guests and the impressive landscape to take centre stage – demonstrating the artist’s modesty and love for the people, places and culture of his island home.

-2013’s For Now I Am Winter was Ólafur’s first album to be released via Universal Music imprint Mercury (Mercury Classics at the time, now Mercury KX).
-In it we hear Ólafur’s musical voice developing.
+In 2013’s For Now I Am Winter was Ólafur’s we hear Ólafur’s musical voice developing.

 For those familiar with Ólafur’s later work the piano and strings will sound unusually grand and cinematic.
 The intimate moments will sound more like traditional chamber music, rather than the modern productions found on re:member and some kind of peace.
 The synthesisers and electronic beats will sound heavier, more artificial – here Olafur does not quite achieve the subtle blend of electronic and acoustic elements heard in his later albums.

 There is much beauty to be found, of course.
 Particularly effective are the collaborations with Icelandic singer/songwriter Arnór Dan (the title track ‘For Now I Am Winter’ in particular), which appear throughout the album.